 We are Salvia BioElectronics

-A paper-thin implant for people with severe migraine
+An ultra-thin implant for people with debilitating migraine

-Salvia’s device is not yet approved for commercial use.
-We make no claims about safety or effectiveness.
+Salvia’s migraine therapy is currently being evaluated in clinical studies.
+It has not yet been approved for commercial use.
+No claims are made regarding its safety or effectiveness.

 Neuromodulation therapy for migraine